AskDwightHow.org 365/24/7

 What about habits that need to rely on our subconscious mind to know when to remember to do them?

-Suppose we want to establish the habit to remember to count to ten first when we about to speak out something we're likely to regret later.
-You can establish this type of habit by putting a reminder for this in the Lynchpin Checklist using the procedures in the Kickstarting a mental habit.
+Suppose we want to establish the habit of remembering to count to ten first when we are about to speak out about something we're likely to regret later.
+You can establish this type of habit by putting a reminder for this in the Lynchpin Checklist using the procedures in Kickstarting a mental habit.

 Now you can quickly establish and maintain any habit you want to (assuming you include taking the time to ensure Now-Next Integrity for each new habit you want to have)